When Queen Dabbled in Disco on ‘Another One Bites the Dust’

-The song was released as The Game's fourth single, partly due to the encouragement of Michael Jackson. "[He] actually suggested we release it as a single," Deacon told Bassist & Bass Techniques.
+The song arrived as The Game's fourth single, partly due to the encouragement of Michael Jackson.
+"He actually suggested we release it as a single," Deacon told Bassist & Bass Techniques.
 "He was a fan of ours and used to come to our shows."
 And the track wound up expanding their commercial appeal: topping the Billboard Hot 100, landing at No. 2 on both the soul and disco charts.

 "I could hear it as a song for dancing but had no idea it would become as big as it did," the bassist added.
 "The song got picked up off our album and some of the black radio stations in the U.S. started playing it, which we've never had before."